jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 (7) If a union opts out of a multi-employer pay equity claim in respect of an employer under subsection (6), the union’s claim in respect of that employer must be progressed as a separate claim.
 Notice of opting out
 (8) A notice opting out of a multi-employer pay equity claim may be given by an employer under subsection (1), by unions jointly under subsection (4), or by a single union under subsection (6), at any time before the claim is settled.
-(9) A notice opting out of a multi-employer pay equity claim must be given in writing and must state the party’s genuine reasons for opting out and the reasonable grounds on which those reasons are based.
+(9) A notice opting out of a multi-employer pay equity claim— (a) must be given in writing; and
+  (b) in the case of a notice given by 1 or more unions under subsection (4) or (6), must state the genuine reasons of the union or unions for opting out and the reasonable grounds on which those reasons are based.
+Party may not apply for determination concerning employer opting out (10) A party may not apply to the Authority under section 13ZY for a determination concerning an employer’s decision under this section to opt out of a multi-employer claim.

 **Consolidation of claims**